Simulation-Based Prediction of Black Hole Spectra: From $10M_\odot$ to $10^8 M_\odot$: Results

-It is sometimes postulated that the hardness of the final spectrum depends on the ratio of dissipation in the corona to the dissipation in the disk, with higher coronal dissipation leading to a harder spectrum.
-However, this is very much not the case here, where the corona in both cases dominates the dissipation ($93, 91\%$ for $\mdot=0.01,0.1$ respectively) yet the spectral slope changes noticeably.
 It is not dissipation alone, however, that leads to a hard Comptonized power law.
 There also needs to be a sufficient density of electrons in cells with high dissipation, and it is the thermal energy of those electrons which will ultimately be imparted to the photons.
 If we instead compute the volume integral of the cooling rate multiplied by the density, a clear discriminant between the two cases emerges: the integral of the mass density times the luminosity density in the corona is $13\%$ of the total for $\mdot=0.01$, but only $1\%$ for $\mdot=0.1$.
 This diagnostic may prove useful to future GRMHD simulations.
 In addition, it serves as another example of how coronae inhomogeneous in both temperature and density produce spectral shapes sensitive to factors beyond their mean temperatures and optical depths.